gjpelletier/stepAIC/README.md

 - RidgeCV: RidgeCV regression with default cross-validation using the MSE as the scoring criterion to select alpha
 - Ridge_AIC: Ridge regression using AIC as the scoring criterion to select alpha by trial
 - Ridge_BIC: Ridge regression using BIC as the scoring criterion to select alpha by trial
+- RidgeVIF: Ridge regression using target VIF to select alpha by trial

 Ridge regression adds an L2 penalty to the loss function, which is the product of the regularization hyperparameter and the sum of the squares of the coefficients.
 This penalty shrinks the coefficients towards zero but does not force them to be exactly zero.